 15. If, after contract award, a consultant wishes to ascertain the grounds on which its proposal was not selected, it should address its request to the Borrower as indicated in paragraph 2.29.
-If the consultant is not satisfied with the explanation given and wishes to seek a meeting with the Bank, it may address the Country Representative for the borrowing country with a copy to the Project Procurement Division of the Bank at its Washington, D.C.
-Headquarters, who will arrange a meeting at the appropriate level and with the relevant staff.
+If the consultant is not satisfied with the explanation given and wishes to seek a meeting with the Bank, it may address the Country Representative for the borrowing country with a copy to the Project Procurement Division of the Bank in the Washington, DC Office, who will arrange a meeting at the appropriate level and with the relevant staff.
 In this discussion, only the consultant's proposal can be discussed and not the proposals of competitors.